Well Sh*t

 It’s a f*cking reckoning.

 I didn’t know back then that “freedom” would become less of a value and more of a demolition project.
-That life would lovingly, aggressively, strip away everything I clung to.
+That life would lovingly but aggressively strip away everything I clung to.

 The business.
 The energy.
 The sharp mind.
 The plans.
-Gone.
+All gone.

 Flash Forward